-- Create a ticket in Zendesk: - a.
-Open the Lionbridge Connector Zendesk page in your browser: https://connectors.zendesk.com. - b.
+- Create a ticket in Zendesk:

+- a.
+Open the Lionbridge Connector Zendesk page in your browser: https://connectors.zendesk.com.

+- b.
 Sign in to Zendesk.

-If you do not have sign-in credentials, see "To view and update your support ticket in Zendesk:" below.
+Note: If you do not have sign-in credentials yet, then click either Sign up or Get a password, and follow the onscreen instructions.